Canadian Rockies Parks & ResortsItinerary

 Day 6: Banff National Park

-This morning, visit the Whyte Museum to learn about the pioneers who helped build and shape the town of Banff.
+Today, visit the Whyte Museum to learn about the pioneers who helped build and shape the town of Banff.
+Admission to the museum is included in your program, so you can stop by at your leisure.

 Established in 1968, the Whyte Museum “acquires, preserves, interprets, and makes accessible the history and culture of the Rocky Mountains of Canada by inspiring and cultivating the exchange of knowledge and ideas through our collections, programs, and exhibitions.”
 This informative mix of historic information and art puts the town of Banff into context.
 Browse the gift shop’s collection of art posters, books, and original works by Canadian artists.
 Original cabins and log homes adjacent to the museum offer a glimpse into the life of pioneers and settlers of time past.